johnpeart/johnpeart.github.io/src/posts/blogpost/2025-01-01-setting-goals-for-2025.md

 Now that I have a mortgage rather than renting, and enough put aside for a rainy day in my bank account already, it actually makes very little sense to put money into a savings account.
 Even with interest rates on savings accounts much higher than my mortgage rate (I was lucky and locked in a 2% rate before the rates hikes started), I'm still earning a pittence on savings and paying a tonne in mortgage interest.
 So, I am going to switch gears.

-Instead of putting cash into a saving's account, I'm going to treat my mortgage as a savings account.
+Instead of putting cash into a saving’s account, I'm going to treat my mortgage as a savings account.
 I'm going plow every spare penny I have this year directly into my mortgage instead.

 > **Success measure**: Overpay on my mortgage by at least £5,000